 The temperate tower on the left was printed at 100% fan with a 50mm blower fan and the Dii Cooler, where the tower on the right was printed using the low powered stock fan.
 The higher powered fan causes the plastic to set quickly, which prevents the bridges from sagging and overhangs from warping at the edges.

-Printing PETG successfully is all about finding the right balance of settings.
-While it can be a bit more complex at first, it is a considerably better choice for most applications.
-There is no getting around the need to experiment, however the following should work as guidelines when building your own PETG configurations.
+Printing a different filament is all about finding the right balance of settings.
+While there is a small learning curve, it’s a considerably better choice for most applications.
+There is no getting around the need to experiment, but the following should work as guidelines when building your own configurations.